UWrc/UWrc.github.io/docs/tools/python.md

 :::

 :::caution Scrubbed Storage Not Recommended
-Do not store Conda environments in scrubbed storage.
+We do not recommend storing Conda environments in scrubbed storage.
 Many files inside a Conda environment retain the original access times from when they were added to the Conda package cache, not when you created or installed the environment.
 These files may appear inactive and can be removed by the scrubbed storage erasure policies, leading to corrupted Conda environments.
 :::

 #### Customize Environment and Package Locations